Updated February 5, 2021

 Speaking of long term success, I have a strong preference for building strategies which have withstood a full market cycle.
 However, innovation style ETFs are a relatively recent creation and history is limited.
 Believing that the opportunities were significant, I decided to work with five years of history and use our Tactical Model and Market Conditions Model to ameliorate the risks.

 While each of the five ARK actively managed ETFs focuses on a specific sector, there is considerable overlap among the funds.
 The financial services innovation fund is too new to include in the Strategy.
 I plan to review the basket annually and may adjust the criteria to permit phasing in of newer funds.
 The goal is to capture as much innovation and as little risk as possible.

-Clearly, a rather nice Compound Annual Growth Rate, but the drawdowns are excessive without factoring in steeper possible drawdowns during a bear market for which I have no data.
+Clearly, a very nice Compound Annual Growth Rate, but the drawdowns are excessive without factoring in steeper possible drawdowns during the usual 2 year bear market for which I have no historical data.

 Reducing The Bear Market Risk